 The Dubrovnik Card

 The Dubrovnik Card is a great way to save money on tourist attractions!
 The options are 1-Day, 3-Days, or 7-Days and cost 190 HRK, 250 HRK and 350 HRK respectively (although you can get a discount if you buy online).
 Because we were only in Dubrovnik for five days, we opted for the 3-Day card.
 Basically, as soon as you activate it (use it at an attraction), it’s valid three full days from that point.
 It includes the Maritime Museum, the Dubrovnik Natural History Museum, the Marin Držić House, the City Walls, the Art Gallery of Dubrovnik, the Cultural-Historical Museum, the Ethnographic Museum Rupe, the Dulčić, Masle, Pulitika Gallery, the Friars Minor Franciscan Monastery Museum and the Vlaho Bukovac Home.
 It also includes a bus pass valid throughout the city of Dubrovnik and discounts in certain shops!
 To pick up or purchase a Dubrovnik card, you can visit the Tourist center located at Brsalje ul.
-5, right outside of the Pile Gates.
+5, right outside of the Pile Gate.

 Find more information about the Dubrovnik Card here.